ATTX-project/ATTX-project.github.io/attx_project/Deploying-ATTX-SB-on-Kontena.md

 In Kontena, a grid is a cluster-type logical unit that groups a set of nodes plus connectivity, DNS-based service discovery, storage settings, provision for VPN access and Load Balancing configuration.

-Now that we are logged in to a Kontena Master, we can create a provision such services by creating a grid:
+Now that we are logged in to a Kontena Master, we can provision such services by creating a grid:

 `$ sudo kontena grid create attx`